gecholabs/quickstart/ch0-getting-started.md

 ## 3**\) Version Control \(Git\)**

 Versioning is essential to good code management.
 You’ve probably heard of GitHub, which is where most open source software is hosted, developed, and shared.
-However, the public code you find is this is just the tip of the iceberg, lots of business manage their code in private GitHub or GitLab repositories.
-Also you should check the license before you use code \(look for a LICENSE file\), just because it is on Github does not mean it is open source.
+However, the public code you find is this is just the tip of the iceberg, lots of businesses manage their code in private GitHub or GitLab repositories.
+You should **always** check the license before you use code \(look for a LICENSE file\), just because it is on Github does not mean it is open source, there are varying degress of open such as in free beer and free speech.

 From [**https://github.com/explore**](https://github.com/explore)